dotnet/docs/docs/fsharp/language-reference/casting-and-conversions.md

 ## Implicit upcast conversions

-Implicit upcasts are inserted in the following situations
+Implicit upcasts are inserted in the following situations:

 * When providing a parameter to a function or method with a known named type.
 This includes when a construct such as computation expressions or slicing becomes a method call.